 Welcome to the Ohio 4-H Horse Program!

-If you are looking for information about a state 4-H event or All-American Quarter Horse Congress youth contest, please click on the Calendar of Events tab on the navigation bar and then scroll down until you see your event.
+If you are looking for information about a state 4-H event or the All-American Quarter Horse Congress Youth Contests, please click on the Calendar of Events tab on the navigation bar and then scroll down until you see your event.

 If you are looking for information about the Ohio 4-H Judges Program, please click on the Resources tab on the navigation bar.